A responsible employer

 Michelin has rolled out an active health and safety policy, aimed at preventing risks that could have a negative impact on employees' health, safety and ability to work.

-Trust, self-management and personal growth nurture the commitment required to drive sustainable performance.
-By introducing empowering organizations, Michelin wishes to develop the autonomy of each employee, enabling them to find fulfilment in their work and develop overall performance.
+Trust, autonomy and personal development foster the commitment necessary to any sustainable performance.
+With the establishment of Responsible Organizations, Michelin wants to develop the autonomy of each one in the teams, in order to find a full development in its job and to develop its overall performance.

-This type of performance is based on more delegation, versatility, cooperation, mutual support and responsibility for production operators on their stations both within teams and at all levels of the plant.
-All production teams now operate in OR mode.
+A performance based on more delegation, versatility, cooperation, solidarity and responsibility for manufacturing agents within teams and at all levels in factories.
+100% of industrial activities have adopted ORs.

 One of our principles is to give responsibility to the person who carries out a given task because he knows a lot about the question.
 In addition, this often makes him realize that he has capabilities that he didn’t know he had and enables him to move forward.